top of page

 Bedford Theatre

-Eat Me is a comedic and pointed exploration of the UK’s visa application system disected through the frame of cooking a meal for the King, live on stage.
+Eat Me is a comedic and pointed exploration of the UK’s visa application system dissected through the frame of cooking a meal for the King, live on stage.

 THE PROCESS